 Picking apples at the orchard and eating cider donuts.

-I could go on about my love for middle America, especially about the food, particularly why I’m absolutely loving Vegetarian Heartland.
+I could go on about my love for middle America, especially about the food, particularly why I’m absolutely loving the Vegetarian Heartland cookbook.
 Besides this smoky, creamy, roasted eggplant dip, there are a multitude of recipes that sing the abundance of fruits, vegetables, grains, and dairy that define the bounty of the Midwest.
 Something we are all so proud of!